 On the 20th day of November, 1820, (the same year which marks the admission of the State into the Union) Cole county was organized, and at once entered upon its municipal life.
-It was taken from Cooper county, and named in honor of Stephen Cole, an old Indian fighter who had lost his life in a fight with the Indians near the present site of New London, in the County of Ralls.
-He was one of the pioneers who, with Cooper and others, led an adventurous life, raising corn with a rife on the plow, hunting game and Indians at the our county, we know but little.
-There is no same time, and diversitying their intervals of positive testimony of any permanent lodges or pleasure by a pitched battle with the savages kinds of religion in this world.
-One that brings or repelling their assaults upon their fort.
+It was taken from Cooper county, and named In honor of Stephen Cole, an old Indian fighter who had lost his life In a fight with the Indians near the present site of New London, in the County of Ralls.
+He was one of the pioneers who, with Cooper and others, led an adventurous life, raising corn with a rifle on the plow, hunting game and Indians at the same time, and diversifying their intervals of pleasure by a pitched battle with the savages or repelling their assaults upon their fort.

-Many years ago Stephen Cooper told me this story: When he was about fifteen years old his father's family and the neighbors were besieged in their fort by the Indians, who had encamped in sight.
-On one pleasant afternoon young Cooper who had become tired of confinement, stole out of the fort, taking with him a squirrel gun, that was kept loaded, of course.
+Many years ago Stephen Cooper told me fills story: When he was about fifteen years old his father's family and the neighbors were besieged in their fort by the Indians, who bad encamped in sight.
+On one pleasant afternoon young Cooper who had become tired of confinement stole out of the fort, taking with him a squirrel gun, that was kept loaded, of course.
 Curiosity led him toward the Indian camp, and he managed to get within a short distance of it.
-Lving behind a log, he watched, for a long time, their occupations, and particular the motions of the young warrior who, in the pride of his paint and plumes, was showing off his own horsemanship, and the gaits of his horse, which, perhaps, he had stolen a day or two before.
+Lying behind a log, he watched, for a long time, their occupations, and particular the motions of the young warrior who, in the pride of his paint and plumes, was showing off his own horsemanship, and the gaits of his horse, which, perhaps, he had stolen a day or two before.
 At last he galloped close to the log, and Cooper could not resist the temptation.
 He laid his gun on the old tree, took aim and blazed away.
 He paused just long enough to see the Indian fall from horse, and leaving his old squirrel gun, he started for the fort at full speed, with all the Indians after him in full cry.
-His rather had fortunately heard the explosion, so different from the crack of the rifle, and suspecting at once the cause, hastened out with his men and saved the little fellow.
-1ST COURTS.
+His lather had fortunately heard the explosion, so different from the crack of the rifle, and suspecting at once the cause, hastened out with his men and saved the little fellow.